5 marketing tips

-Let's face it: Developing successful marketing plans can sometimes feel like either a) a lot of fluff or b) complex and confusing.
+Marketing plans often feel like either a) a lot of fluff or b) complex and confusing.
 And then, even when you get the final plan nailed down, there are soooo many obstacles that stand in the way of bringing it to life.

 Even on the days when it feel like the odds are stacked against us, there are a few keys that prove over and over to be incredibly helpful.
 Here are 5 tips I frequently share with my clients and teams.

 This is the heart of everything you do.
-These days, with meeting culture and overflowing inboxes, distraction is always looming around the corner.
-However, crafting a plan that utilizes your overall marketing ambition at its core proves to be the nemesis of distraction.
-Score!
+With meeting culture and overflowing inboxes, distraction is always looming around the corner.
+Crafting a plan that centers your marketing ambition will prove to be the nemesis of distraction.

 And if the answer is a bit fuzzy?
 Maybe the thing you're working on — be it big or small — isn't a priority. #realtalk